Oshun

 1925-2005

-Below are versions of the same song done by Lazaro Ros, Percussionists and Choro.
-Ros is a beloved Afro Cuban Akpon and revered ancestor.
-He sang Orisha songs all his life and performed them on a series of CDs between 2000 and 2002.
+Here is a version of the same songs done by Lazaro Ros, Iba e.
+Ros is a beloved Afro Cuban Akpon, and now a revered ancestor.
+He sang Orisha songs throughout his life and created a series of CDs between 2000 and 2002.
 These recordings include hundreds of traditional Afro Cuban Lucumi Orisha songs.
-The three we are learning are found on the cd ORISHA AYE, OSHUN.
+1)Yeye bi o bi o suo, 2) Owuro were, and 3) Ewe mi’le are found in the series on the CD titled ORISHA AYE, OSHUN.

 Egun re o!